lingfeiwang/normalisr/examples/GSE123139/README.md

 2. For co-expression, edit, read, and run jupyter notebook at ./code/notebook_coex.ipynb.

 ## Next
+1. Redo the analyses with full dataset.
+This example uses around half of cells to work on 16GB of memory.
+For Start from a clean example folder.
+Change variable drop_rate in code/prepare_raw.py and qcut in code/cmd_coex.sh.
+Then rerun the full example again.
-Reformat your own dataset and run Normalisr!
+2. Reformat your own dataset and run Normalisr!

 ## Data references
 * https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE123139